Run a First Targeted Analysis

 | Quality scoring | On | Flag unreliable compounds |

-If your method ran in positive mode, switch Polarity to POS.
-That's usually the only setting that needs changing for a first run.
+If the acquisition was performed in positive mode, change Polarity to POS.
+This is typically the only parameter requiring adjustment for a first run.

 Step 4: Start

-Click the blue Start Processing button.
+Click Start Processing.
 A floating progress button appears in the bottom-right corner.

 [Screenshot: floating action button showing job in progress]

-When done, click the green checkmark, then Open in the jobs panel.
-LEAF opens the Peak Picking view with your data loaded.
+After completion, click the green checkmark, then Open in the jobs panel.
+LEAF opens the Peak Picking view with the processed dataset loaded.

 [Screenshot: Peak Picking view with one metabolite selected]

 Click any metabolite in the left-hand list.
-You'll see:
+The linked panels show:

-- EIC chart (top right) — the chromatogram for that metabolite across every sample
+- EIC chart (top right) — chromatograms for the selected metabolite across samples

-- Quality info (bottom right) — the verdict (good / warning / poor) with reasons
+- Quality info (bottom right) — the compound-level verdict and supporting warnings

-- Group your samples — click the lightning-bolt icon in the sidebar to auto-group by sample name prefix (e.g.,
+- Sample grouping — click the lightning-bolt icon in the sidebar to group samples by name prefix (e.g.,

 WT_rep1,WT_rep2→ group "WT").
-See Analyze. - Visualize — open the Visualize dropdown for PCA, heatmap, volcano plot, and more.
+See Analyze. - Visualization — open the Visualize dropdown for PCA, heatmaps, volcano plots, and additional chart types.
 See Visualize.

 - Export — click the download button to save a

-.msdbundle (everything) or a.csv(intensity matrix).
-See Export. - Trace isotopes — for ¹³C labeling experiments, see Isotope tracing.
+.msdarchive (full bundle) or a.csv(intensity matrix).
+See Export. - Isotope tracing — for ¹³C and other labeling experiments, see Isotope tracing.